 The Most Popular Way To Find An Attorney Is Through Internet Searches According To Survey

-A recent survey conducted by Thomas Reuters (published by Findlaw.com) found that today more individuals prefer using the internet to find their attorney than any other method.
+A recent survey conducted by Thomas Reuters (published by Findlaw.com) found that today more individuals prefer using the internet to find an attorney than any other method.
 Of the individuals surveyed, 38% preferred to use the internet as a first choice to find their next attorney.
 This percentage rose from 7% in 2005 to the current 38% in 2014.
 The second choice, asking a relative or friend, dropped from its 2005 percentage of 69% to a mere 29%.
-Click here to find the study.

 The advancement of the internet as a tool to find attorneys should come as no surprise.
 The internet is booming in the United States and has continued to rapidly spread among all age groups in usage and access.
 The United States ranks second worldwide in internet subscriptions (behind China) but ranks number one in the world with mobile access to the internet.
 The full list can be seen here.
 These numbers have been increasing drastically over the past few years, but are not the only significant impact on individuals using the internet to find attorneys.

 One other large factor in this increase must be attributed to the rise in personal computer use.
 In the United States, according to the World Bank organization, the personal computer rate per 100 people stands at an astonishing 81.1.
 This means that at any given time in a gathering of 100 people, you could count on nearly 81 of them to have a personal computer.

 With the large rate of personal computers and the rising number of individuals with access to internet, be it mobile or fixed, it is no surprise that the use of the internet to find an attorney has increased so drastically.
 With this increase, you can expect to see a significant amount of law firms turn to online advertising and utilizing social media to market their services to younger individuals.